Best Mac desktop iMore 2022

 No doubt, the Mac Pro (2019) is the best professional-graded computer Apple has ever created.
-Made in the United States, the Mac Pro has been designed for maximum performance, expansion, and configurability.
+Made in the United States, the Mac Pro has been designed for maximum performance and expansion.
 It features Xeon processors, an Earth-shattering high-performance memory system, eight PCIe expansion slots, and graphics architecture that supports what Apple calls the world's most powerful graphics card.
 There's also the all-new Apple Afterburner accelerator card that lets you playback as many as three streams of 8K ProRes RAW video simultaneously.

 - Workstation-class Xeon processors up to 28 cores